 “Don’t break off,” he repeated under his breath, his drag clicking.
 “Steady, boy.
 Steady.”

-“Well, you sure put up a fight,” the fisherman said.
-He wet his hands, then grabbed the trout and took out the hook.
+“Well, you put up a fight,” the fisherman said to the fish.
+He wet his hands, then grabbed it and took out the hook.
 One of his companions had come up river watching the fight.
 He stood beside him with his phone out to snap a picture.

 The fish was too heavy to hold with one hand.
 The fisherman let his net drop into the water, then brought the fish up near his chest.

 “This one’s a beauty,” he said, kneeling in the river while his friend took his picture.
 “Man, I thought I was gonna lose him.”

 They examined the fish together for a moment.
 The sun was setting, and the wind struck their chests through their shirts.

 “Now this is how you release a fish,” the fisherman said, holding the fish in the water by its tail.
 “This one put up a strong fight, so he’s tired.
 You move him back and forth, and you’ll feel when he’s ready to go.”